 Always willing to embrace a good old fashioned political slugfest, Roque said that the town could easily save more money by cutting back on town engineers, particularly Remington & Vernick, and attorneys, putting Scarinci & Hollenbeck in his crosshairs – the firm Corporation Counsel Michael Jimenez is a part of.

-While the vote received the all too familiar tally of 3-2, with Cirillo, Rodriguez and Revenue & Finance Commissioner Margarita Guzman voting yes, Jimenez said that the resolution failed since it required a three quarters majority.
+While the vote received the all too familiar tally of 3-2, with Cirillo, Rodriguez and Revenue & Finance Commissioner Margarita Guzman voting yes, Jimenez said that the resolution failed since it required four affirmative votes.

 Despite the fact that there had already been enough mayhem to suffice for at least a few months, the action was just getting started as now it was Roque’s turn to introduce some resolutions on the fly.